Passport 1797 Francis II

 Franz Gundaker’s education prepared him for a diplomatic career.
 In 1753 he was appointed Reichshofrat.
 Later he was on diplomatic missions for the emperor.
-In particular he was entrusted with the imperial representation of interests at elections of ecclesiastical imperial princes.
+In particular, he was entrusted with the imperial representation of interests at elections of ecclesiastical imperial princes.
 In 1760 he was special envoy to the French court to prepare the marriage of Archduke Joseph to the Infanta Isabella of Bourbon-Parma.
 In 1766 he was appointed to the Privy Council.
 In 1764 he delivered the message of the election of Joseph II to the Roman king to Maria Theresa from Frankfurt.
-Between 1767 and 1770 he was ambassador in Spain, and became afterwards first imperial commissioner with the Visitation of the imperial chamber court in Wetzlar.
+Between 1767 and 1770 he was the ambassador in Spain and became afterwards first imperial commissioner with the Visitation of the imperial chamber court in Wetzlar.
 1788, after the death of his father he took over the possessions of the family in Bohemia and Austria and became as his successor 1789 Imperial Vice-Chancellor, without being able to stop the dissolution of the empire.
 With the end of the empire in 1806 also the office of the vice-chancellor ended.

 Peter Anton Frank